mathphi/VR_ChessGame/README.md

-# VR_ChessGame
+# Virtual Reality project - A chess game in 3D using WebGL

-Virtual Reality project - A chess game in 3D using WebGL
+## Features